 The schematic description of the asset allocation reflects the minimum proportion of the fund's investments that meet the environmental or social characteristics promoted by the fund and the planned minimum proportion of sustainable investments in total within the fund.
 However, the planned asset allocation is expected to exceed the stated minimum shares.
-The result of the actual allocation will be reported in the fund's annual report.

-#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

-#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+The result of the actual allocation will be reported in the fund's annual report. #1 Aligned #1A Taxonomy Sustainable with E/S aligned characteristics 90.00% Investments Other environmental #1B Other E/S #2 Other characteristics Social 10.00% - #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. - #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
 The category #1 Aligned with E/S characteristics covers:

 - The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+Asset allocation describes the share of investments in specific assets.